cweber/cms-jira-tickler/README.md

 Now, open Finder (Mac) or File Viewer (Windows) or something that you can use to browse directories on your computer, and drag and drop the `cms-jira-tickler` directory on to the Chrome Extentions page.

 That should be it!
-Chrome will now periodically tickle jira.cms.gov to ensure you don't get logged out.
+Chrome will now periodically tickle jira.cms.gov and confluence.cms.gov to ensure you don't get logged out.

 You can open the Javascript Console to verify it's working.